jackgisby/covid-longitudinal-multi-omics/data/preprocessing_scripts/README.md

 ```

-The `get_soma_data` function performs a rank-based inverse normal transformation to the proteomics data, as described in the corresponding publication: XX
+The `get_soma_data` function performs a rank-based inverse normal transformation to the proteomics data, as described in the preprint: https://doi.org/10.1101/2022.04.29.22274267